usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Poems We Write For Ourselves_, by Henzo
+- _Magic, Alive!_, by McKinley Dixon
 - _勇気_, by betcover!!
 - _life's a zoo_, by VHS Midnight Style
 - _Black Man!_, by Teller Bank$, Wino Willy